BingluCS/simply_sz/README.md

-# Simply_SZ2:
+# Simply_SZ:

 ## Introduction:

-SZ2 is a error-bounded lossy compressor based prediction model for HPC data.
+SZ is a error-bounded lossy compressor based prediction model for HPC data.
 This project contains only the one-dimensional floating-point data compression procedure of SZ2 to help users understand the basic principles of SZ2.